neoncortex/bashed/README.md

 ej
 ````

 Will join the current line with the next.
-Can receive a an argument, either a number n, or +n, like:

 #### Joining range:
+ej can receiva an argument, n, or +n

 ````
 ej 2
 ej +2
 ````

+That will join the current line to line 2, and the current line + 2 lines, respectively.

 ### Moving:
 #### Moving line: